-Removes apps and settings, but keeps your personal files. rtemoves apps and settings, but keeps your personal lifes.
-Remove everything Removes all of your personal files, apps, and settings.
+Keep my files Removes apps a nd settings, but keeps your personal files.
+Remove everyt Removes all or y our personal files, apps, and settings.

 4. Select Just remove my files if you are keeping your computer.
 This will be quicker, but less secure.
 Files may still be recovered with a file recovery program.